- 0. Intro

 The red circles determine the popularity of a hashtag.

-Once you are happy with them, click 'Next' in the bottom right corner to proceed to the following step.
+Once you are happy with them, click 'Next' in the left right corner to proceed to the following step.

 1.1 Add hashtags